lj-ditrapani/16-bit-computer-specification/assembler/assembly-language.md

 and the line feed character (a.k.a. \n).
 In other words, hex values $0A and $20-$7E.
 Tabs and carriage returns are forbidden.
+Each line is limited to 80 characters in length.

 Numbers